-The expedited arbitrator shall have the same powers and authority as an arbitration board established under the provisions of Article 10 excepting Article 10.04.
+The expedited arbitrator shall have the same powers and authority as an arbitration board established under the provisions of Article 10.

 It is understood that it is not the intention of either party to appeal a decision of an expedited arbitration proceeding.